 Why have a green mission?

 Hello, I am Charlotte Robinson creator of Husk Jewellery.
-I have a deep love of nature and respect for the materials I have the honour of crafting from.
+I have a deep connection to nature and respect for the materials I have the honour of crafting from.
 The qualities of these precious materials are in themselves a source of inspiration, from their appearance to the process in which they are worked.
 The downside to this, like most man made products is the impact which it has on the environment, and the people who can be exploited along the supply chain.
 Since all jewellery is made by me in my London studio there is at least one link in the supply chain I have complete control of and I intend to keep it this way.
-After discovering a selection of more ethical suppliers and eco friendly practices it appears my mission has only just begun and I feel it is important to be completely transparent about the steps I am taking and what my future goals are.
-I welcome any suggestions or advise on this journey towards sustainability and will be regularly updating this page as I continue on my green mission.
+Aside from that I need to rely on the integrity of my suppliers as I do not have the resources to visit factories or mines myself.
+On this page I will go into detail about how I came to select my suppliers and other actions I am taking towards responsible sourcing and studio practice.
+I have no secrets and happy to share tips with other jewellers as well as welcome suggestions as it is so important we all be part of the conversation.
+I will keep this page regularly updated as I continue to educate myself so do check back.

 Print & Packaging